 - Introduce uniform designations as product developers and clarify all tasks in this area

-- Reporting at project team level
+- Reporting at a project team level

 - Replace individual performance metrics with key performance indicators